nanome-ai/plugin-loaders/README.md

 $ nanome-web-loader -a plugin_server_address
 ```

+On Linux, you might have to start the nanome-web-loader as sudo to listen on port 80.

 In Nanome:

 - Activate Plugin
 - Click Run
 - For URL Loader: Enter a molecular code (for instance "1YUI"), and click "Load"
 - For Web Loader: The list of molecule should be empty.
-Open your web browser, go to "127.0.0.1" (or your computer's IP address from another computer), and add molecular files (.pdb, .sdf, or .cif).
+Open your web browser, go to "127.0.0.1" (or your computer's IP address from another computer), and add supported files.
 Your files will appear in Nanome

 ### License